binarykitchen/videomail-client/README.md

 Source: [http://caniuse.com/#search=getUserMedia](http://caniuse.com/#search=getUserMedia)

 PS: On Safari and iPhones/iPads you can play the videomails fine without any issues.
-Repeating: there is just no recording functionality for them.
+Repeating: there is just no recording functionality for them yet until Apple made a move.

 <a name="super-fast-cdn"></a>
 ## Super fast global CDN